What does my baby look like in week 39?

-Have you heard of meconium?
-It’s your baby’s first poo and it’s a poo like none other - sticky and very dark green.
+Meconium is the word for your baby’s first poo.
+It is sticky and very dark green.
 Your baby now has meconium in their gut.

-If your baby poos during labour, you’ll see meconium in the amniotic fluid - your midwife will monitor you and your baby very closely as it could mean your baby’s stressed.
+If your baby poos during labour, there will be meconium in the amniotic fluid.
+If this happens your midwife will monitor you and your baby very closely.

 Read about 4 ways your body gets ready for labour.

 You have them because the muscles of your womb tighten and you may notice that your tummy becomes hard for a short period, then softens again.
 These should not cause pain.

 If your tummy remains constantly hard or the tightenings become regular and painful, contact your midwife or labour ward for advice.

 Being healthy in the last weeks of pregnancy

 Carry on eating a healthy diet.
 You may need around 200 extra calories a day during the last part of your pregnancy but you also might feel more comfortable if you eat little and often.